REQUIRED MATERIALS

 Assemble the P1 lining pieces in the same way as the P1 leather pieces, without opening the seams with double-sided tape and without topstitching.

-Position the two pieces P1 (lining) right sides together, edge to edge, then hold with sewing clips.
-Sew the long length 1 cm from the edge.
+Position the two P1 (lining) pieces right sides together, edge to edge, then hold with sewing clips.
+Sew the long side 1 cm from the edge.

-Next, fold piece P1 in half, right sides together.
+Then fold the P1 piece over on itself, right sides together.
 Match the sides and hold with clips.
-Sew the two sides 1 cm from the edge.
+Sew both sides 1 cm from the edge.

 Bring the corners together, then sew right sides together 1 cm from the edge.